-The Wake Radiology outpatient Pediatric Imaging Center in West Raleigh is the first – and only – in the Triangle.
-It was designed to meet the needs of children from newborn to age 18 and is one of only a handful of its kind in the country.
-Our child-friendly center features a private “quiet room” that families use to calm their sick or anxious children.
-Parents can also use this room for feeding and changing their children, and for private consultations with our pediatric radiologists.
-Wake Radiology pediatric radiologists and technologists are skilled in handling children.
+The Wake Radiology outpatient Imaging Center in West Raleigh is the first – and only – pediatric imaging hub in the Triangle.
+The Wake Radiology pediatric radiologists and technologists are skilled in handling children.
 They are experts at getting children to hold still using age-appropriate distraction and coping techniques.
 This allows us to get high-quality studies done quickly, which reduces the amount of stress on both the child and caregivers, and decreases the number of repeat exams.
 Our radiologists get directly involved in almost every case at our West Raleigh office, and this hands-on approach allows us to tailor exams for every patient, thereby increasing diagnostic accuracy.
 Our outpatient Pediatric Imaging Center offers all radiology modalities except MRI (which is performed at our Raleigh MRI Center) and serves as the hub for all pediatric imaging we provide at our other Triangle locations.
 It’s also a convenient option for families needing follow-up appointments after hospitalization.
-The office is located in the medical neighborhood surrounding Rex Hospital, and a pediatric radiologist is on-site Monday-Friday from 8am-5pm.
+The office is located in the medical neighborhood surrounding UNC REX Healthcare, and a pediatric radiologist is on-site Monday-Friday from 8am-5pm

 Convenient West Raleigh location